DanielRapp/doppler/README.md

   primary tone’s energy is found, the first scan is repeated to find amplitude drops calculated from the second peak.
 ```
+  This can/should all occur in the `getBandwidth` function.